Akira Nishikiyama: Reception

 Akira Nishikiyama has received a positive reception, and remains a popular character with the series' fanbase.
 In a 2018 popularity poll, Nishiki was voted as the 7th best Yakuza character.

 Some reviewers agree that the release of Yakuza 0 in 2015 added a new depth to the Yakuza series, particularly to its first entry and to the character of Nishiki.
 Castello noted that 0 was released before Kiwami further fleshed out Nishiki's backstory with additional cutscene flashbacks, and it showed several facets to Nishiki's character which ultimately contribute to his downfall.
 Richard Dobson from TheXboxHub commented that Nishiki's stark difference in personality from 0 to its sequel never needed explaining on account of 0 not existing as a prequel prior to the original game's release.
 Heather Alexandra from Kotaku observed that 0 takes extra time to keep Nishiki and Kiryu involved with each other; this is expressed by scenes where the pair remain close to each other, punctuated by slower movements and close proximity which conveys familiarity and comfort.
-She noted that these small interactions and Nishiki's ability to actually aid Kiryu in combat in 0 helps form a bond that did not exist in the original game.
+They noted that these small interactions and Nishiki's ability to actually aid Kiryu in combat in 0 helps form a bond that did not exist in the original game.

 There is a consensus that the additional cutscenes in Kiwami which focus on Nishiki help add further depth to the character and build upon his role in 0, which made Nishiki transitioning from a meek wise-guy to a bloodthirsty yakuza boss believable.
 Janine Hawkins from Polygon opined that the Nishiki-centered cutscenes are undoubtedly "the soul of the game".
-She praised the character's voice acting and facial animations, noting that she found the overall virtual performance so powerful that she could not be distracted by any underlying flaws and that the "pathos of Nishiki’s side of the story could almost carry this game on its own because of that power".
+She praised the character's voice acting and facial animations, noting that she found the overall virtual performance so powerful that she could not be distracted by any underlying flaws and that the "pathos of Nishiki's side of the story could almost carry this game on its own because of that power".
 She found that it effectively "weaponizes all that fascinating, near-hypnotic emotiveness", in spite of the fact that much of Nishiki's story arc "verges on cheap".